Skip to main content

 The SE, XSE and TRD Trims appear to be very popular on the road, but in my mind make the least sense.
 Why buy a Camry as a sport sedan where the firm suspension gives it an uncomfortable ride?
 Compromises in car purchase decisions are driven by costs.
 Most people can't afford more than 1 car so they try to make it satisfy multiple desires such as family hauler or back roads sporty hoon mobile.
 It's why Jeep sells more 4 door wranglers and also why limited use short bed pickups with 4 doors are all over the place.

 I've seen some owners complain about the XSE suspension being "shitty" but I suspect the firm suspension just makes for an unsatisfactory and uncompliant ride.
 I've owned a lowered Audi 200 Quattro, a 2013 Miata Club and an 88 Acura Integra where rattling your teeth over a bad road is just the normal trade-off for better handling.
+Yes, an XLE Camry is still a compromise from a fully optioned Lexus but there is less trade-offs happening since it's more a subset on the road to the same goal of luxury.

 Comments